 While Catholicism is the prevalent faith on these islands, the centuries-old myths and traditions of the ancient Mapuche live on in the modern-day seafaring and farming Chilote people, who embody a different side of Chilean history.
 Tierra Chiloé is doing its part to keep this indigenous culture thriving by sharing their stories and customs with guests.
 On lodge excursions, cultural exchange is prioritized, and even nature outings like hikes and horseback rides are thoughtfully complemented with meet-and-greets and storytelling sessions.
 Thanks to these meaningful interactions, visitors leave Tierra Chiloé with a deeper understanding of the local fishermen and farmers and their spiritual bond to the land and sea.

-Take a complimentary property tour, offered exclusively to guests who book through National Geographic Unique Lodges of the World.
+Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
+At Tierra Chiloé, National Geographic guests take a property tour.
 See how the lodge has harnessed natural resources from the surrounding environment to provide home-grown food and efficient power for the property.
 Visit the on-site greenhouse and garden, enjoy views of coastal mussel farms and the Pullao wetlands—part of the Western Hemisphere Shorebird Reserve Network.
 Upon return to the hotel, visit the on-site art installations and hear about the Chilean artists that incorporated the myths and legends of the island into the hotel design.
 Cap off your tour with a special “flavors of Chiloé” aperitif and cheese and charcuterie board, specially prepared for National Geographic guests.

 Tierra Chiloé has gone to great lengths to create a hotel in step with its natural surroundings, a mission that began with a study of the property’s climatic factors.
 The local community was integral in the construction of the building, which was made from sustainable locally sourced wood and optimizes natural resources, including wind, sunlight, and rainwater.